NEO-6M GPS Module with Raspberry Pi Pico using MicroPython

 GPS Introduction

-Point to Remember: A GPS receiver locates any three or more of the satellites, calculates the distance to each, and uses this information to generate its own location.
-This operation is based on a simple mathematical principle called Trilateration.
+Point to Remember: A GPS receiver locates three or more satellites, calculates the distance to each, and uses this information to determine its own position.
+This is based on trilateration — not triangulation.
+Trilateration uses distances (spheres), while triangulation uses angles.

 NEO-6M GPS Module Introduction